 The A380 is the world’s largest commercial aircraft flying today, with a capacity of 544 passengers in a four-class configuration, and up to 853 in a single-class configuration.
 It features a main deck and an upper deck, linked by fixed stairs forward and aft.
 Airlines have the flexibility to create different cabin segments on the jumbo jet to get the maximum profit.

-Among the configurations available are the standard four-class cabin -- first, business, premium economy and economy; business, premium economy and economy.
+Among the configurations available are the standard four-class cabin -- first, business, premium economy and economy.
 Airlines also have the choice of offering an 11-abreast economy section with 18-inch-wide seats.

 The A380's cabin flexibility allows airlines to differentiate their products and develop layouts tailored to their market requirements.
 Singapore Airlines’ first class Suites feature an individual cabin with sliding doors and window blinds, an armchair hand-stitched by master Italian craftsmen, a standalone bed, a 23-inch wide LCD screen and extensive audio and video-on-demand.